 We aim to handle all complaints consistently, fairly and transparently.

-We recommend first raising the complaint with the team or staff member you have been dealing with.
-Most issues result from misunderstandings or process errors and can be rectified quickly and easily.
+Firstly, we recommend raising your complaint with the team or staff member you have been dealing with.
+Most issues result from misunderstandings or process errors, These can rectified quickly and easily.

 A procurement complaint must:

-2. include all the information relied on to support the claims made in the complaint.
+2. Include the information supporting the claims in your complaint.

 Updated